pulibrary/bibdata/docs/indexing.md

 Once the files are all downloaded and processed, index them with

 `$ SET_URL=http://lib-solr8-staging.princeton.edu:8983/solr/catalog-alma-staging-reindex RAILS_ENV=production bundle exec rake scsb:full > /tmp/scsb_full_index_2021-06-3.log 2>&1`

+### Index Theses

+SSH to the bibdata machine that is used for indexing (bibdata-alma-staging) and start a tmux session

+as deploy user, in `/opt/marc_liberaton/current`

+`$ FILEPATH=/home/deploy/theses.json bin/rake orangetheses:cache_theses`

+This step takes around 10 minutes.
+It will create a `theses.json` file in `home/deploy`.
+Post the file with:

+`curl 'http://lib-solr8-staging.princeton.edu:8983/solr/catalog-alma-staging/update?commit=true' --data-binary @/home/deploy/theses.json -H 'Content-type:application/json'`